We've gathered answers to your most popular questions below.

 Yes, the audit is for the period of time your policy with COUNTRY Financial® was active.
 Even though you no longer have the policy, the audit must still be completed for the time your policy was active.

 We’ll send you a Premium Audit Statement for each policy premium audit resulting in additional or returned premium.
-If the premium audit results in no change, we won’t send a Premium Audit Statement.
-This Audit Premium process is for the previous policy term or a cancelled policy term.
+This Audit Premium process is for the previous policy term or a canceled policy term.